Co-authored by Lailah Flett

 If you think you need to write the other parent a text message or an email, draft it but don’t send it straight away – instead, save it and read over it later once emotions have settled.
 This is a useful way of making sure any written communication is free of any criticism, negativities and allegations that may not be received well, and allow for a more constructive discussion to take place.

-If you have concerns leading into the Christmas holidays about your parenting arrangements (or lack thereof), contact our team of family lawyers today.
-We also have plenty of free resources available on our website to help you navigate through the holidays.
+If you have concerns leading into the Christmas holidays about your parenting arrangements (or lack thereof), We also have plenty of free resources available on our website to help you navigate through the holidays.
 We want you and your children to have a wonderful Christmas break, free from negativity and conflict wherever possible, so early preparation is key.